Methane Emissions: U.S. and International Mitigation Efforts

 The GMP has established six action areas, including the Energy Pathway, the Waste Pathway, the Food and Agriculture Pathway, Methane Plans and Policies, Data for Methane Action, and Finance for Methane Abatement.
 Each pathway represents targeted thematic areas for coordinated global action to reduce methane emissions.

 Some observers have highlighted a gap between commitments to reduce emissions by specific amounts and detailed implementation plans to achieve these emissions reductions.
-For example, fewer than one-third of the countries participating in the GMP have provided details on the reduction strategies they plan to use to reduce methane emissions or have developed national methane action plans.95
+For example, fewer than one-third of the countries participating in the GMP have provided details on the reduction strategies they plan to use to reduce methane emissions or have developed national methane action plans.109

 Incorporating methane into NDCs, required as part of the PA, could provide a framework for assessing progress toward meeting the GMP targets.
-Ahead of the 29th session of the Conference of the Parties to the UNFCCC (COP29), the GMP Champions group, composed of Canada, the EU, the Federated States of Micronesia, Germany, Japan, Nigeria, and the United States, released a statement encouraging countries to accelerate action to mitigate methane.96 The GMP Champions group emphasized the importance of including methane in NDCs, reducing methane emissions from the energy sector, and leveraging technical and financial assistance alongside data-driven solutions.
-They urged countries to follow CCAC guidance to include methane in countries’ NDCs as a way to accelerate action on methane mitigation, and in their first Biennial Transparency Reports.97 Starting in 2024, countries are required, under the PA, to submit Biennial
+Ahead of the 29th session of the Conference of the Parties to the UNFCCC (COP29), the GMP Champions group—composed of Canada, the EU, the Federated States of Micronesia, Germany, Japan, Nigeria, and the United States—released a statement encouraging countries to accelerate action to mitigate methane.110 The group emphasized the importance of including methane in NDCs, reducing methane emissions from the energy sector, and leveraging technical and financial assistance alongside data-driven solutions.
+They urged countries to follow CCAC guidance to include methane in countries' NDCs, as a way to accelerate action on methane mitigation, and in their first Biennial Transparency Reports.111 Starting in 2024, countries are required, under the PA, to submit Biennial Transparency Reports every two years, providing detailed information on their GHG emissions, mitigation efforts, adaptation actions, and support received or provided for climate initiatives.

 Declaration on Reducing Methane from Organic Waste